A Review of Poker Heat

 Will I Keep on Playing Poker Heat After This Review?

 Yes.
 I will keep on playing Poker Heat.
 I play Poker Heat at least 30 minutes a day most of the week.
-Very obvious yes to this one.
+Obvious yes to this one.

 Do I Recommend Poker Heat?

 Poker Heat is the best current poker game I can think of.
 There are some other poker games that have other features, but overall, I like Poker Heat the most.
 I 100% would recommend this game to people who love to play poker.
 Especially if you love to play Texas hold ‘em.